markusmoenig/Rusterix/src/chunkbuilder/action/PROPERTIES.md

 ### `profile_amount` (Profile Sector) **[RECOMMENDED]**
 **Type:** Float
 **Default:** 0.0
 **Description:** **Unified property** for height/depth that works with ALL action types.
-Positive values mean "how much" the action applies (height for reliefs, depth for recesses, intensity for terrain features, etc.).
+Positive values mean "how much" the action applies (height for reliefs, depth for recesses).

 **Example:**
 ```rust